highchair/artinruins-com/_property/wit-building-pvd.md

 mostrecentimage: 2021-02-01

-imagescredit: 'Contribution from the <a href="//hdl.loc.gov/loc.pnp/fsa.8a34929" target="_blank">Library of Congress</a> and the David Doiron and Aurora Facebook pages'
+imagescredit: 'Contribution from the <a href="https://hdl.loc.gov/loc.pnp/fsa.8a34929">Library of Congress</a> and the David Doiron and Aurora Facebook pages'

 #external:
 #  - source: 'Providence Journal (permalink)'